 Throughout history there have always been artists who have pushed the boundaries of art and while doing so, surrounded themselves with controversy.
-Some have created groundbreaking works that opened a vast array of new possibilities and ways for further growth.
-Others have gone in directions which might lead to a dead end.
+Some have created ground breaking works that opened a vast array of new possibilities and ways for further growth.
+Others have gone in directions that might lead to a dead end.
 But whatever path the artist wishes to explore, it is good to have a solid base where artistic skill can be nurtured.

 Figureworks aims to provide an opportunity to celebrate visual art of the human form.
 The organization puts the spotlight on artists, their works and the life models, which are essential to nurture their creativity and whose profession is an art on itself.